How Do I Develop a Positive Body Image?

 - Keep the focus on overall health, not weight.
 Encourage people to share the benefits of healthy behavior changes as opposed to weight loss.

 - Ensure people know they have value regardless of their weight or health status.
-Low self-esteem is common in those who struggle with weight or obesity (and also those of normal weight).
+Low self-esteem is common in those who struggle with weight (and also those of normal weight).
 Ask what a person feels good about and reinforce those good feelings.

 - Support media outlets and entertainers that promote body acceptance.